dereksonderegger/444/docs/03_Intro_to_Graphing.md

 ## Annotation
 One way to improve the clarity of a graph is to remove the legend and label the points directly on the graph.
 For example, we could instead have the species names near the cloud of data points for the species.

+Usually our annotations aren't stored in the `data.frame` that contains our data of interest.
+So we need to either create a new (usually small) `data.frame` that contains all the information needed to create the annotation or we need to set the necessary information in-place.
+Either way, we need to specify the `x` and `y` coordinates, the `label` to be printed as well as any other attribute that is set in the global `aes()` command.
+That means if `color` has been set globally, the annotation layer also needs to address the `color` attribute.

+### Using a `data.frame`
 To do this in ggplot, we need to make a data frame that has the columns `Sepal.Length` and `Petal.Length` so that we can specify where each label should go, as well as the label that we want to print.
 Also, because color is matched to the `Species` column, this small dataset should also have a the `Species` column.

 This step always requires a bit of fussing with the graph because the text size and location should be chosen based on the size of the output graphic and if I rescale the image it often looks awkward.
 Typically I leave this step until the figure is being prepared for final publication.